pm0u/vimulator-2/README.md

 The current proof of concept is live at http://vimulator.surge.sh/html/index.html

-there is admittedly still a lot to be done to make it efficient and viable.
+For my Q4 project, I will be completely refactoring and re-writing the original codebase to be more performant, testable, and include more functionality.